 There is no question that Trump’s racist tweets are a strategy to gin up support for his 2020 run for reelection – he invited “the Squad” essentially to rumble.
 Americans will have the opportunity to turn him out of office then or to subject ourselves to his brand of outrageousness for four more years.

-But the damage that is being done while we are entertained by his “oh-no-he-didn’t” performances has longer-term implications that the deterioration of civility and vocabulary over which he has presided.
+But the damage that is being done while we are entertained by his “oh-no-he-didn’t” performances has longer-term implications than the deterioration of civility and vocabulary over which he has presided.

-There are not enough tax revenues to meet essential services because tax breaks have been given to the wealthiest among us and the money he has spent on his pleasures and whims.
+There are not enough tax revenues to meet essential services because tax breaks have been given to the wealthiest among us and so much money has been spent on his pleasures and whims.
 The implications of a depleted treasury include unavoidable choices about national defense, infrastructure, retirement and healthcare, and security.

 The civil rights divisions of departments like Justice, Education, HUD and others have received instructions reversing the mandates to protect those who have been denied a voice in the name of shielding those clinging to privilege and to a belief that their reading of the Bible overrides the Constitution.